Anti-Tigrayan sentiment: During the Tigray War

 The Tigray War has manifested negative attitude against the Tigrayans.
 The Ethiopian federal government promoted hate speech statements against the ethnic group, as well as dehumanizing them in rare occasions.
 They have been subjected to massacres by the federal troops, Amhara regular and irregular forces, and Eritrean soldiers.
 Around 500,000 Tigrayans died as a result war crimes, famines and shortage of healthcare supplies.

 From July 2021, the Ethiopian Federal Police began arresting thousands of Tigrayans in Addis Ababa.
 The Police claims that they have been arrested because they are supporting the Tigray People's Liberation Front (TPLF).
 Amnesty International said that they were detained because of ethnicity.
 The United Nations estimated that more than 15,000 Tigrayans civilian were arrested between November and February alone amidst the state of emergency.
 About 9,000 were still in detention as opposed to the government assertion that they have now released.
-Human Right Watch stated that the government used arbitrary arrests, mistreatment, and force disappearance against Tigrayans where thousands are deported from Saudi Arabia instead receiving assistance from United Nations High Commissioner for Refugees (UNHCR).
+Human Rights Watch stated that the government used arbitrary arrests, mistreatment, and force disappearance against Tigrayans where thousands are deported from Saudi Arabia instead receiving assistance from United Nations High Commissioner for Refugees (UNHCR).